stevencohn/OneMore/README.md

 * Add [special icon to the page title](#other), also appears in page hierarchy
 * Add or remove [**footnotes**](#footnotes) (endnotes)
+* Insert pronunciation of words from over a dozen languages
 * Merge pages, preserving formatting and position of outlines
 * [Number page headings](#outlining) numeric or alpha-numeric outline prefixes
 * [Indent content](#indenting) below headings or tagged paragraphs